Skip to Main Content

 Search Strategy Support

 Developing a systematic search strategy can be a challenging task.
 We offer workshops and individual support for staff members and students of the UMCG and UG.
-We provide regular advice or we cooperate as part of your review team as a collaborating information specialist (with co-authorship)
+We provide regular advice as well as collaboration (with co-authorship) in systematic (and scoping) reviews.

 Go to: Make an Appointment (Search strategy)